IBM/aiops-pot/docs/Turbonomic POT/policies.md

 3. Recall in "Actions" lab in the "Explore action modes" section where you saw some actions are blocked by policy and are set on recommend mode?
 Let's take a closer look at the policy responsible for that.
 The action you saw in that lab was a resize down action for storage.

 Scroll down in default policy list and click on "Storage Defaults".
 Now notice that this policy sets the "Resize" action acceptance are set to recommend.
 This will result in all resize actions generated for storage to be set to recommend only and be unable to execute within Turbonomic.

 ![storage1](img/policies/storage1.png)

-4. Respectively, for the action that you explored for a cloud VM where you could manually accept and execute it within Turbonomic, there is a default policy set that defines that.
+4. Respectively, for the action that you explored for a cloud VM where you could manually accept and execute it within Turbonomic, there is a default policy set that defines that:

 Navigate to "Virtual Machine Defaults" policy from the default policies list.
 You can see that all cloud scaling actions are set to "Manual" which allows them to be accepted and executed (assuming there are no prerequisits for them).

 ![vm1](img/policies/vm1.png)